seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 </RootLayout>
 ```

-Next.js automatically supplies the children.
+You never pass `children` manually.

+Next.js does it automatically.

 ---

 # What Is `React.ReactNode`?

-This syntax:
+This line often scares beginners:

 ```tsx
 children: React.ReactNode
 ```

-often intimidates beginners.

-It simply means:
+Fortunately, it means something very simple:

-> "Anything React knows how to display."
+> Anything React knows how to display.

 Examples include: